International-Data-Spaces-Association/IDSA-Rulebook/006_DSGA.md

 **Important**: An Operator of a value-added data space service is NOT a DSGA.
 They can operate a service that supports the implementation of the governance model provided by the DSGA.

 A DSGA is a formal specification of the governance model and rules of a data space; it describes policies, trust frameworks, and operational processes.
-While the DSGA itself is not a deployed runtime service, it must be instantiated (operationalized) through one or more implementation patterns — for example participant-enforced controls, service-provider implementations, or an operations company — and the chosen instantiation must be documented, transparent, and explain how enforcement is achieved.
+While the DSGA itself is not a deployed runtime service, it must be instantiated (operationalised) through one or more implementation patterns — for example participant-enforced controls, service-provider implementations, or an operations company — and the chosen instantiation must be documented, transparent, and explain how enforcement is achieved.

 ## Implementation of the DSGA